-Wondering how to choose the best classroom whiteboards or a whiteboard for other use?
-Check out these buying tips from EverWhite, which manufactures and sells dry erase whiteboards to school districts, colleges, universities, health care facilities and businesses.
+Wondering how to choose the best classroom whiteboards or a whiteboard for another use?
+Check out these buying tips from EVERWhite, which manufactures and sells dry erase whiteboards to school districts, colleges, universities, health care facilities, businesses and sports organizations.

 Consider the following factors when you need to know how to choose classroom whiteboards, or dry erase boards for other uses: